mnestorov/regex-patterns/README.md

 ##### Postal Code
 - **Pattern:** `^980\d{2}$`
 - **Description:** Monaco postal codes start with 980 followed by two additional digits.
+##### VAT Number
+- Monaco does not have a distinct VAT number system and uses the French VAT system.
+Businesses in Monaco typically use French VAT numbers, which start with "FR", followed by two characters (either digits or letters except O and I) and then 9 digits.
 ---

 #### Netherlands